Detention Center Sexual Abuse Survivors: You Are Not Alone. Get Help Now.

 4. Identify Witnesses: Obtain contact information for anyone who witnessed the incident or can testify about the dangerous condition.

 5. Avoid Giving Recorded Statements: Insurance adjusters may contact you.
-Politely decline until you’ve consulted with an attorney.
+Politely decline until you’ve consulted an attorney.

 6. Preserve Evidence: Document conditions immediately, as repairs might eliminate crucial proof of the hazard.